blahmz/Direct-link-to-drive/README.md

 This notebook enables transferring files from direct download links to Google Drive.

 #### Usage:
-1. Download and upload `direct_link.ipynb` to Google Colab.
+1. Download and upload `direct_link.ipynb` to Google Colab or copy and paste the below code.
 2. Run all cells sequentially.
 3. Alternatively, use the following command to save a file directly to Google Drive:
    ```bash
   from google.colab import drive
   drive.mount('/content/drive')

    ```bash
    !wget -P /content/drive/My\ Drive/ "paste your direct link here"